 - Doctors should offer advice regarding how to manage oral contraception in the event of vomiting and diarrhoea.

 - Women of menstrual age may seek advice on postponement of periods with progesterone.
-Hormones for postponement of menses do not offer contraceptive protection, and may increase the risk of DVT.
+Hormones for postponement of menses do not offer contraceptive protection and may increase the risk of DVT.

-- Doctors should advise patients of both sexes to take condoms on their trip and engage in safe sex.
+- Doctors should advise patients of both sexes to take condoms on their trip and, if being sexually active, engage only in safe sex.
 Patients should by advised against sexual contact with high-risk individuals such as sex workers in developing countries.
 Condoms purchased abroad may not be manufactured to the same protective standards as those in the UK.
 In a Dutch study, 4.7% of individuals who were seen in a pre-travel clinic had casual sexual contact whilst abroad, usually not anticipated prior to travel and frequently without protection (condoms, hepatitis B immunisation).
 An individual's sexual risk-taking may increase with travel, increasing their risk of contracting HIV, hepatitis B or other sexually transmitted infections.
 Inhibitions are further reduced by alcohol and drug taking.

 - Availability of emergency contraception in the destination country should be considered.
 Patients might wish to take a 'morning after' pill.